xrdocs/design/_blogs/2022-01-07-cst-routed-optical-1_0.md

 to utilize NSO to perform IP+Optical provisioning of Routed Optical Networking services.
 Cisco has created the Routed Optical Network Multi-Layer Core Function Pack, RON-ML CFP to perform end to end provisioning of services.
-The aforementioned CW HCO provisioning utilizes the RON-ML CFP to perform end device provisioning.
+The aforementioned Crosswork HCO provisioning utilizes the RON-ML CFP to perform end device provisioning.

 Please see the Cisco Routed Optical Networking RON-ML CFP documentation located at